drbap/dashboard-navigator-for-obsidian/README.md

   - `month`
   - `year`

+## Sort Files

+- You can sort the files by double clicking on the table header and also by using the dropdown select.

 ## Display Results

 - You can selected 4 types of layouts to display the search results: